Abhi98Singh/netflix_gpt-react/README.md

 - Planning for MainContauiner & secondary container
 - Fetch Data for Trailer Video
 - Update Store with Trailer Video Data
+- Embedded the Yotube video and make it autoplay and mute

 # Features of Netflix-GPT